leonleoff/qhana-docker/readme.md

 ## Start

-`docker-compose up`
+`docker compose up`

-If you want to use the [NISQ-Analyzer](https://github.com/UST-QuAntiL/nisq-analyzer) plugin, use `docker-compose --profile nisq up`.
+If you want to use the [NISQ-Analyzer](https://github.com/UST-QuAntiL/nisq-analyzer) plugin, use `docker compose --profile nisq up`.

 ## Using QHAna